-Another film of false coronavirus claims went viral in January, getting millions of views before Facebook and YouTube banned it
+Facebook and YouTube ban ‘Planet Lockdown’ film filled with coronavirus falsehoods, after it was shared by millions

 But new versions of the video have continued surfacing.
 As of early Wednesday, dozens of copies of the video could still be found on Facebook, though the most-viewed versions had been pulled down.

-YouTube also removed the two “Planet Lockdown” videos that had spread farthest, generating more than 16 million Facebook engagements, according to CrowdTangle.
+YouTube also removed the two “Planet Lockdown” videos that had spread furthest, generating more than 16 million Facebook engagements, according to CrowdTangle.
 Several other versions of the Fitts interview had also been removed Tuesday, but other “Planet Lockdown” videos remained on the filmmaker’s YouTube channel.

 TikTok blocked two hashtags affiliated with the video.
 “This phrase may be associated with behavior or content that violates our guidelines,” the TikTok app says when a user searches for #PlanetLockdown or #CatherineAustinFitts.
 But short clips of Fitts’s interview could still be viewed on the app as of early Wednesday.